Key Takeaways

 How do I add a blog to Squarespace?

-From your Squarespace dashboard, click on Website, then Pages.
-Next to Main Navigation, click on the plus icon, then select Blog from the Collections section.
+From your Squarespace dashboard, go to Website → Pages, then click on the plus icon next to Main Navigation, and select Blog from the Showcase section.
 Choose the layout for your Squarespace blog, name your blog page, and click on it to start managing your blog content.

 How do I add a blog to my homepage in Squarespace?

-You can display your blog posts on your homepage by going to Website → Pages, and selecting the Edit button next to your homepage to open the editor.
-From here, click on Add Section where you want your blog posts to appear.
-Select Add a blank section, click on Add Block, and find and click on Summary to add it to your homepage.
+Click on the Edit button next to your homepage to open the editor, then select Add Section where you want your blog posts to appear.
+Choose Add Blank, click on Add Block, and find and click on Summary to add it to your homepage.

 How much does it cost to start a blog on Squarespace?